piwebcam/PiWebcam/PiWebcam/README.md

 ## Changelog
 * v1.1:
+	* Added support for object detection and automatic image analysis
 	* Added configurable camera framerate and event gap setting to the the UI
 	* Enhanced upgrade process
 	* New API call "set" replacing all the "set_*" functions